-Pike River: Andrew Little says it is 'just impractical' to expect body remains to be recovered
+Pike River: Andrew Little says it is 'just impractical' to expect all bodies to be recovered

 Little said the cost to date can be justified, because this was a "tragedy that did not need to happen".

-He added that there is still an open Police file on the incident and the re-entry efforts are focused on gathering evidence to help with the prosecution of those responsible for the death of the miners.
+He added that there is still an open police file on the incident and the re-entry efforts are focused on gathering evidence to help with the prosecution of those responsible for the death of the miners.

 The goal, Little said, was to get to the pit bottom in stone where evidence – including instrumentation panels which will help determine the cause of the explosion – will likely be.